OneOneLiu/Robotiq_Gripper/README.md

 The control of real gripper is implemented from this [repository](https://github.com/TAMS-Group/robotiq.git).

 ## 3. Quick Start

+Connect the robotiq gripper to the host machine through USB.
+And then start docker container

 ```bash {.line-numbers}
 # Visualize in RViz:
 roslaunch robotiq_gripper vis_gripper.launch